Sunday, July 27, 2014

-If you lived your life and claimed to be God do you think that you would 2,000,000,000 followers who believed that (A) you were God (B) that you rose from the dead after becoming a human being and living on earth for 33 years as a real historical event .........
-I know I wouldn't I only have 2 followers on this blog (.......and one is an advertisement, thanks Chris, you're my only true friend!).
+If you were a poor, homeless man, and told people to love each other, and lived your life and claimed to be God do you think that you would have 2,000,000,000 followers -- TWO THOUSAND PLUS YEARS LATER -- who believed that (A) you were God and that (B) you rose from the dead after becoming a human being and living on earth for 33 years as a real historical event .........
+I know I wouldn't!!!
+I only have 2 followers on this blog (.......and one is an advertisement, thanks Chris, you're my only true friend!)!

 Just from a rational standpoint, even if I wasn't a Christian, there HAS to be something to this religion -- it is so radical even from Islam and Judaism which it shares 90% of its beliefs in (again from my personal opinion and study).